weverkley/claudiomiro/src/steps/step0.md

 ---

+ 🚨 CRITICAL: All task files MUST be created inside the {{claudiomiroFolder}} directory, NEVER in the project root.
+   - Create folders like: {{claudiomiroFolder}}/TASK1/, {{claudiomiroFolder}}/TASK2/, etc.
+   - NEVER create TASK folders directly in the project root
+   - ALL files must be inside the .claudiomiro subdirectory
+   - TASK FOLDER NAMES MUST FOLLOW THE PATTERN: `TASK{number}`.
+E.g TASK1, TASK2, TASK3, ...

-IMPORTANT: YOU MUST CREATE THE TASKS FILES AND INSIDE: {{claudiomiroFolder}}
+IMPORTANT: YOU MUST CREATE THE TASKS FILES:

 ## ⚙️ Output Requirements